architavasuki/architavasuki.github.io/essays/essay1.md

 Welcome to your first sample essay!
 You can write in Markdown here.

-Here’s an embedded image (upload your images to the `assets/img/` folder):
+Here's an embedded image (upload your images to the `assets/img/` folder):

 ![Fast Cars](../assets/img/fast-cars.jpg)